vb-pogribnyi/OpenCircle/Open Circle.md

     plt.show()
 ```

-Note that I've added an empty string as a text field for the Original image, so that the number are not written, this would overwhelm the image.
+Note that I've added an empty string as a text field for the Original image, so that the numbers are not written, this would overwhelm the image.

 Now it's time to add the convolution function.
 It will accept an image and a filter, like regular convolution.
-It will split the image input pieces sized same as the filter (7x7 in our case), and multiply by the filter.
+It will split the image input pieces sized the same as the filter (7x7 in our case), and multiply by the filter.

 ```python
 def convolve(arr, filter):